xaroth8088/char-rnn/README.md

 ## Docker
 Alternately, a `Dockerfile` is included that will install the appropriate requirements into the image.

+To run with CUDA support, pass `--gpus=all` to the `docker run` command.

-CUDA support is NOT included in this image, so running from inside the container will be very slow.
+Running from inside the container without CUDA support will be very slow.
 Also, it will throw a bunch of ignorable warnings due to CUDA not being present.

 # Training the model
 First, put a file named `input.txt` inside a directory somewhere.
 The training script will create other files will be created alongside this input.